nixworks/public/news/2006/10/26/README.md

 _Context: International Space Station, Progress, Russia, arrived at its orbital destination_

 ### [ Four firefighters are killed and one is critically injured as they tried to control the Esperanza Fire that drove hundreds from their homes near Palm Springs, California, United States.
 An arsonist started  the fire. ](/news/2006/10/26/four-firefighters-are-killed-and-one-is-critically-injured-as-they-tried-to-control-the-esperanza-fire-that-drove-hundreds-from-their-homes.md)
-_Context: Esperanza Fire, Palm Springs, California, U.S., arsonist_
+_Context: Esperanza Fire, Palm Springs, California, United States, arsonist_

 ### [ Fifteen people die and 400 are admitted to hospital in Pskov, Russia, after consuming alcohol suspected of being tainted with medicinal drugs or chemicals. ](/news/2006/10/26/fifteen-people-die-and-400-are-admitted-to-hospital-in-pskov-russia-after-consuming-alcohol-suspected-of-being-tainted-with-medicinal-dru.md)
 Reuters.com brings you the latest news from around the world, covering breaking news in markets, business, politics, entertainment, technology, video and pictures.